A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations: Verification for sign-change structure --- the Dirichlet case

 \subsection{Numerical example}

 In this subsection, we consider the stationary problem of the Allen--Cahn equation:

 for which Corollary \ref{coro:main} can be used.
+The Allen–Cahn equation was originally proposed as a simplified model for the phase separation process \cite{allen1979microscopic}.
+Because the nodal line of solutions of this equation represents the interface between two coexisting phases, determining its location is important for the problem.

 We demonstrated the applicability of our theory to the problem on square $ \Omega =(0,1)^2 $.
 All computations were implemented on a computer with 2.20 GHz Intel Xeon E7-4830 CPUs $\times$ 4, 2 TB RAM, and CentOS 7 using MATLAB 2019b with GCC version 6.3.0.
-All rounding errors were strictly estimated using the toolboxes INTLAB version 11 \cite{rump1999book} and kv library version 0.4.48 \cite{kashiwagikv}.
+All rounding errors were strictly estimated using the toolboxes INTLAB version 11 \cite{rump1999book} and kv Library version 0.4.48 \cite{kashiwagikv}.
 Therefore, the accuracy of all results was guaranteed mathematically.
 We constructed approximate solutions of \eqref{main:fpro} for the domain via a Legendre polynomial basis.
 Specifically, we define a finite-dimensional subspace $ V_M~(\subset V) $ as the tensor product $V_M = \text{span\,}\{\phi_{1},\phi_{2},\cdots,\phi_{M}\} \otimes \text{span\,}\{\phi_{1},\phi_{2},\cdots,\phi_{M}\} $, where each $\phi_{n}$ ($ n=1,2,3,\cdots $) is defined as